stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 Always take action, including giving cues, based on the visible scoreboard clocks.
 Be ready to take the timing of a segment of gameplay on your clocks or provide corrections to the scoreboard operator if a malfunction occurs.

+The Rules ([5.4, Assessing Penalties](https://rules.wftda.com/05_officiating.html#assessing-penalties)) allow NSOs to assess penalties that are relevant to their position unless explicitly prohibited by the Head Referee.
+There is no specific list of which penalties are relevant to which role.
+A Jam Timer can expect to assess a **Delay of Game** and may rarely have cause to assess a **Misconduct** or **Illegal Procedure**.

 ## The Basic Routine

+The jam timer works in cycles that follow the structure of a derby game.
+Starting and stopping periods, jam, and time outs, one after another, is the basic routine of the jam timer.
+In this section, we organize the basic routine into what the jam timer does as each of those game segments starts and ends.

+In each of the sequences below, we'll call out what your two clocks are doing both _before_ and _after_ your actions.
+Notice how your Jam Clock is re-used to make sure you always have a backup clock for each segment of game time, while the Period Clock's only job is timing the period.

 ---

 **At the start of the game**, the Jam Timer executes the following steps.